Reants/Reants/README.md

 I study at the University of Santo Tomas where I developed interesting projects in the robot pepper with the GED research group.

 I love to learn and innovate, that's why I dedicate my time to look for courses or to develop projects in order to create something new.

+In other aspects, I love playing basketball, sports and playing video games like Lol, Mortal Kombat, Halo.

+I love programming and I really enjoy the programming languages that I learn.
 <!--Intro end-->

 <!--- stats & Trophy (start) -->